The 18 Best Sites for Advanced Italian Lessons Online

-Italian Courses in Montreal
+2. Italian Courses in Montreal

 The online courses are taught by native Italian teachers.
 You learn privately through live e-lessons with your teacher.
 They even offer flexible schedules for your convenience.

 In their Advanced 1 and Advanced 2 courses, you learn Italian grammar, syntax and communication.
 They also include Italian culture and history in the curriculum.

 Not only does this make their lessons more engaging, it also gives you a deeper understanding of everyday life in Italy.

 FluentU is an immersive program that creates lessons for learners through authentic Italian videos.

 There are interactive, translated captions—just hover over any word to see its definition, an associated image and other videos in which it appears.
 Keep track of unknown words with personalized vocabulary lists, flashcards and quizzes that adapt based on what you already know.